xapple/forest_puller/NOTES.md

 The above ground versus below ground inclusion differs in some sources.
 In addition, another issue is that some sources report merchantable biomass and others report total biomass.
 To fix this we would have to include yet another factor "R" which corresponds to the ratio of below-ground biomass to above-ground biomass (from Table 4.4), as well as the inclusion of the "merchantable" biomass expansion factor.
 We need a volume per hectare for the conversion and the volume per hectare is dependent on the growing conditions and not available from the input data.
 We can make a rough simplifying assumption that the national volume hectare is the one we use for the biomass expansion factor.

-Computation for a country
+Computation for a country, for a temperate country:

-For a temperate country
+* We have a growing stock level in m3/ha.
-* we have a growing stock level in m3/ha
+* Take coniferous and broad leaves forest area.
-* take coniferous and broadleave forest area. use the proportion coniferous/total area and broadleave/total area as a weighting factor of the BCEF_I and BCEF_R factors.
+* Use the proportion coniferous/total area and broadleaved/total area as a weighting factor of the BCEF_I and BCEF_R factors.

 Without considering the special case of pines, first and spruces.

 # Ideas